Peninsular War: 1814

-Operation resumed in February 1814 and Wellington went quickly over to the offensive.
+Operations resumed on French soil in February 1814 and Wellington went quickly over to the offensive.
 Hill on 14 and 15 February, after a battle of Garris, drove the French posts beyond the Joyeuse; and Wellington then pressed these troops back over the Bidouze and Gave de Mauleon to the Gave d'Oloron.
 An amphibious landing with 8,000 troops at the mouth of the Adour secured a crossing over the river as a preliminary to the siege of Bayonne.
 On 27 February, Wellington attacked Soult at Orthez and forced him to retreat towards Saint-Sever, which he reached on 28 February.
 The allied loss was about 2,000; the French 4,000 and 6 guns.
 Beresford, with 12,000 men, was now sent to Bordeaux, which opened its gates as promised to the Allies.
 Driven by Hill from Aire-sur-l'Adour on 2 March 1814, Soult retired by Vic-en-Bigorre, where there was a combat (19 March), and Tarbes, where there was a severe action (20 March), to Toulouse behind the Garonne.
 He endeavored also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.